muhsinking/notebook/content/essays/Economics (disambiguation).md

 Economics is a mode of understanding, and a critical one for informing political thought and action.
 If you want to be politically aware beyond the level of vibes and groupthink, you need a basic economic framework to avoid advocating for counterproductive policies.
 If, on the other hand, you don’t give a damn about politics... that’s fine!
 But we probably shouldn't hang out.

-TL;DR: Economics is objectively sick, and if you disagree, I don't want to date you. _[Remember: the secret to being happy is convincing yourself (& your friends) that it’s actually Cool and Important to be exactly the way you already are.]_
+TL;DR: Economics is objectively sick, and if you disagree we shouldn't date. _[Remember: the secret to being happy is convincing yourself (& your friends) that it’s actually Cool and Important to be exactly the way you already are.]_

 [^1]: Don't use this phrase around actual economists.
-It’s not a real thing; I made it up.
+It’s not a real thing.
+I made it up.